stephanierotter/stephanierotter.github.io/conferences.md

 ### Accepted 2023

 **Stephanie Rotter** and Mingya Liu. *Individual differences in the perception of negative concord in American English*.
-IndiPRAG 18-19.09.2023.
+IndiPRAG, 18-19.09.2023.
 Saarbrücken Germany

-**Stephanie Rotter** and Mingya Liu. *Social meaning of negative concord and modal concord in American English* xpragx 20-22.09.2023.
+**Stephanie Rotter** and Mingya Liu. *Social meaning of negative concord and modal concord in American English*. xpragx, 20-22.09.2023.
 Paris, France

 ### 2022